ludwig-ai/ludwig-docs/docs/developer_guide/add_an_encoder.md

 Encoders are grouped into modules by their input feature type.
 For instance, all new sequence encoders should be added to `ludwig/encoders/sequence_encoders.py`.

+!!! note

-Note: An encoder may support multiple types, if so it should be defined in the module corresponding to its most generic supported type.
+    An encoder may support multiple types, if so it should be defined in the module corresponding to its most generic supported type.
 If an encoder is generic with respect to input type, add it to `ludwig/encoders/generic_encoders.py`.

 To create a new encoder: